Viewport Prediction for Volumetric Video Streaming by Exploring Video Saliency and Trajectory Information: Spatial-temporal saliency detection model

-where $0.299$, $0.587$ and $0.114$ are constants for converting RGB value to grayscale $d_{i,t}$ based on the sensitivity of the human eye to red, green and blue according to Luminance algorithm \cite{1987Digital}. $\Vert {\cdot} \Vert$ denotes the coordinate relative Euclidean distance.
+where the constants $0.299$, $0.587$, and $0.114$ are used in the luminance algorithm \cite{1987Digital} to convert RGB values to grayscale $d_{i,t}$, reflecting the human eye's varying sensitivity to red, green, and blue. $\Vert {\cdot} \Vert$ represents the relative Euclidean distance in the coordinate space.